7 Signs Your IT Operations Need Better Monitoring

 How to address this?

-Operations, or whoever is the first level of support, should have the right tools to perform basic troubleshooting such as RCA (Root Cause Analysis).
-Aside from the tools, it is also of utmost importance that processes for first-level diagnosis must be streamlined so that it would be easier to distinguish issues that require the domain expertise of the technical teams.
-Additionally, the alerts should also be easy to be customized to provide more context and details such as when, what, where, and how.
+Operations, or whoever is at the first level of support, should have the right tools to perform basic troubleshooting, such as RCA (Root Cause Analysis).
+Aside from the tools, it is also of utmost importance that processes for first-level diagnosis be streamlined so that it is easier to distinguish issues that require the domain expertise of the technical teams.
+The alerts should also be easy to customize to provide more context and details such as when, what, where, and how.

 5. Service levels are not being monitored or sufficiently managed.